‘HELLO ESME, LOVELY day isn’t it? How about a bite to eat?’ Oskar Black asked hopefully.

-He had rehearsed this request with his assistant for five full minutes and had two fingers discretely crossed behind his back.
-He worried he might be sweating but resisted wiping his brow.
+He had rehearsed his request with his assistant for five full minutes and had two fingers discretely crossed behind his back.
+A tiny sweat bead threatened to roll down his forehead but resisted wiping his brow.
 It would be an easily detectable sign of anxiety.
-His staff had advised that confidence was the key.
+Confidence was the key.

 Oskar was ready to launch his counterpoint but Esme got in first.

 ‘No point arguing.
 You know as well as I do, you have put on three kilos just this month which cannot be good for your heart.
 That’s exactly what took your grandfather from me, bless his soul.
 He didn’t look after himself the way he should have, the way you should be.
 Perhaps you should put down your legal briefs and take up running.’

 ‘But Esme, I mean Mamma, I’ve been in board meetings all morning and I’m famished.’

 ‘My mind is made up Oskar.
 It’s the gym or nothing.’

 ‘Pappa didn’t even die of a heart attack he-’

 ‘I beg your pardon!
 I was with him every day, right up to the end.
 I think I would be the one who knows best how he died.
 He was lovely, only a glutton like you.
 Gym!’

 Oskar lost his patience and couldn’t stop himself from uttering the inevitable mistake.
 ‘Now listen here Esme- you are not my mamma!
 I am sixty-eight years old, the new CEO of this company and your boss.
 If I want to eat that’s exactly what I’m going to do.
 Do you hear me?
 I will go to the tea room.
 Now!’

 For a moment neither of them moved.
 Oskar took the silence for capitulation and uncrossed his fingers.